-How to work with a software development team in India?
+How to work with a remote software development team?

-- After choosing the team, onboard them by providing the business context for involving the team.
-Do the necessary training and more importantly set the right expectations from day one.
+- Do the necessary training and more importantly set the right expectations from day one.

 - It is recommended to have a "product sprint" along with the "development sprint" especially given the distributed nature of teams.

 - Do at least two meetings every week.
 One of them can be sprint planning/sprint retrospective.
-Use the other meeting to discuss open questions, launch plans, etc.
+Use the other meeting to discuss open questions or launch plans.

-- Last but not the least, meet the team in person.
-Personal touch can work wonders
+- Last but not least, meet the team in person.
+A personal touch can work wonders.

 In this option, you typically research on freelancers and contractors and assemble your team.
-Following are some of the pros and cons of this approach.
+The following are some of the pros and cons of this approach.

 - The onus is on you to manage the team and set them up for success.
 Working across multiple time zones can be quite challenging.